semodi/semodi.github.io/_pages/nyc_neighborhood.md

 The $R^2$ metric indicates that this model performes better than the one using nearest neighbors.
 However, sales data is not available for every neighborhood, so the final model will need to be able to take into account other kinds of input as well.

 For some neighborhoods where rent prices for 2019 are missing, historic prices are still available.
 For these neighborhoods one can simply model the average increase in rent over the years to get an estimate of current rent prices.
+Note that rent prices were shifted to zero mean.

 ![](/assets/img/nyc_fig/rent_from_past.png)